apache/servicecomb-service-center/README.md

 [github-release]: https://github.com/servicecomb/service-center/releases/

-### Building and Running Service Center
+### Running Service Center using the Release

-You don't need to build from source to use Service Center (binaries on the [GitHub releases page][github-release]).When you get these binaries, you can execute the start script to run Service Center.
+You can download our latest release from [GitHub releases page][github-release]).When you get these release, you can execute the start script to run Service Center.

-Windows(service-center-xxx-windows-amd64.zip):
+Windows(apache-incubator-servicecomb-service-center-XXX-windows-amd64.zip):
 ```
 start.bat
 ```

-Linux(service-center-xxx-linux-amd64.tar.gz):
+Linux(apache-incubator-servicecomb-service-center-XXXX-linux-amd64.tar.gz):
 ```sh
 ./start.sh
 ```